Harsehaj/Personal-Projects-/README.md

-## Machine Learning to predict restaurant ratings
+## Predicting restaurant ratings based on a user's preferences

 In this project, I created a visualization of restaurant ratings using machine learning and the Yelp academic dataset.